selwynreu/SQL-Project1/README.md

 ## Process
 ### First, after importing all the csv files, I looked at all the tables to see what I would be working with and how I would want to clean the tables to make them more concise and only take what I would need from the tables without altering the raw data.
-### Rather than cleaning the data immediately, I went to the questions to see what I would need in order to answer the questions, then I noted down the ones I would need on the side.
+### Rather than cleaning the data immediately, I went to the questions to see what I would need in order to answer the questions, then I noted down the columns I would need on the side.
-###
+### Once
 ###
 ###
 ###